 Diet and behaviors — Patients should be informed about the natural history of HCV infection and counseled on potentially modifiable factors that are associated with accelerated liver disease, including alcohol use, obesity and insulin resistance, and marijuana use.
 (See "Clinical manifestations and natural history of chronic hepatitis C virus infection".)

 Because of the association with more rapid progression of liver disease, we suggest complete avoidance of alcohol for HCV-infected individuals.
 In addition, we encourage weight loss in obese patients and cessation of cigarettes and marijuana.
-(See "Hepatitis C and alcohol", section on 'How much alcohol is too much?' and "Obesity in adults: Overview of management" and "Cannabis use disorder: Treatment, prognosis, and long-term medical effects".)
+(See "Hepatitis C and alcohol", section on 'How much alcohol is too much?' and "Obesity in adults: Overview of management" and "Treatment of cannabis use disorder".)

 We also advise patients that two to three cups of coffee daily can be beneficial to liver health.
 Coffee consumption (more than two cups per day) has been associated with a reduced risk of hospitalization and mortality from a number of chronic liver diseases including chronic viral hepatitis, nonalcoholic steatohepatitis (NASH), and alcoholic liver disease [5,6].

 GENERAL MANAGEMENT — Antiviral therapy is the cornerstone of treatment of chronic hepatitis C virus (HCV) infection (see 'Antiviral therapy' below).
 With current antiviral therapies, HCV is relatively easily treated and can be eliminated in almost all patients.
 Other general measures in the management of patients with chronic HCV include symptom management, dose adjustment of medications, and preventing complications of cirrhosis if present.